 Students will be considered to have an eligible SAP status if they:

-Students who receive a final grade of "A", "B","C","D" or "P/NP" for a course have successfully completed those credit hours.
-However, withdrawals from classes (including withdrawals after the financial aid freeze date, even if the class has not started), or a final grade of "F", "I", "WD", "AUDIT", "F/NC", "PR" or "NGR" are not considered satisfactory.
-Transfer hours accepted by Owens Community College will be used in calculating the remaining semesters of financial aid eligibility and the minimum hours to be completed.
+Students who receive a final grade of "A", "B","C","D" or "PNP" for a course have successfully completed those credit hours.
+However, withdrawals from classes (including withdrawals after the financial aid freeze date, even if the class has not started), or a final grade of "F", "I", "WD", "AUDIT", "FNC", "PR" or "NGR" are not considered satisfactory and are therefore counted as hours attempted but not as hours completed.
+Transfer hours accepted by Owens Community College are considered to have been both attempted and completed and will be used in calculating the remaining semesters of financial aid eligibility and the minimum hours to be completed.

 A student who has not met the minimum CGPA requirement of 2.0 or better, or has not completed the minimum credit hours (Chart A), will be assigned a classification of warning for one semester, after which the student will be assigned a classification of ineligible if SAP requirements are not met.

 Students are expected to complete at least 67.0 percent of their total attempted classes.
 The total number of attempted credit hours are multiplied by 0.67 to obtain the minimum hours that the student must have completed successfully.
 Rounding down is not permitted.
 For example:

 |Total Hours Attempted||Required pace||Minimum Hours Required to Complete|